 Any doctrine that claims that for God to be God He had to know you (the reader) from eternity past would make you too a necessary being and would undermine God Himself as a self-existent being.
 Therefore, any such doctrine is false.
+This can be called the "aseity argument" against the settled future.

 Theologians rightly describe God, from everlasting, as the only necessary and self-existent being, whose goings forth are from of old, independent of any other being.
 However, by Calvin's theology (and that of Arminius too) omniscience, including exhaustive foreknowledge of other beings, is an essential divine attribute.